 - 62.1 For orders under £5,000, budget holders should give consideration to alternative suppliers and evidence attached if additional quotes have been sought. - 62.2 At least three written quotations should be obtained for all orders between £5,000 & £50,000 to identify the best source of the goods/services.
 Written details of quotations obtained should be prepared and retained by budget holders for audit purposes.
-Telephone quotes are acceptable if these are evidenced and e-mail confirmation of quotes has been received before a purchase decision is made and made in accordance with value for money principles. - 62.3 All annual service contracts greater than 1 year, including contracts with an automatic renewal clause, must be sent to the central services team and can only be signed by an Executive Director, Trustee or the Company Secretary.
+Telephone quotes are acceptable if these are evidenced and e-mail confirmation of quotes has been received before a purchase decision is made and made in accordance with value for money principles. - 62.3 If it is not possible to obtain 3 quotes due to lack of suppliers in the market, warranty compliance or the specific nature of the product a quote waiver form can be completed stating the business case for under 3 quotes that must be agreed by the CEO & FD.

-62.4 All works orders for over £2,000 for Church schools must also be authorised by the Diocese prior to work starting.
+- 62.4 All annual service contracts greater than 1 year, including contracts with an automatic renewal clause, must be sent to the central services team and can only be signed by an Executive Director, Trustee or the Company Secretary. - 62.5 All works orders for over £2,000 for Church schools must also be authorised by the Diocese prior to work starting.